 Gleiss Lutz has been involved in shaping antitrust law since day one, having played an active role in all major international developments and cases for more than 60 years.
 The combination of experience, top quality advice and a practice-oriented approach makes Gleiss Lutz one of the leading competition practices in Europe.

 - Cartel investigations: With experience gained from participating in more or less all cartel investigations before the European Commission and many cartel investigations all over the globe over the last years, Gleiss Lutz is the law firm of choice for high-profile cases.
-Especially in the area of the Commission’s settlement proceedings the firm is a pioneer, having participated in all settlement proceedings of the European Commission to date.
+Especially in the area of the Commission’s settlement proceedings the firm is a pioneer.

 - Actions for damages: Gleiss Lutz has been involved in the development of “private enforcement” from the outset.
 Its leading position is illustrated by the representation of a client in the first follow-on case at the German Supreme Court.
 In actions covering various jurisdictions Gleiss Lutz plays a coordinating role, working together with law firms across the globe.

-- Merger control: Gleiss Lutz is regularly involved in complex cases, such as advising Syngenta on the acquisition of Monsanto’s seeds business and Südzucker on the acquisition of ED&F. In cross-border proceedings Gleiss Lutz provides strategic advice in the run-up to the acquisition, and coordinates the filing of the required notifications worldwide.
+- Merger control: Gleiss Lutz is regularly involved in complex cases, such as advising Syngenta on the takeover by ChemChina.
+In cross-border proceedings Gleiss Lutz provides strategic advice in the run-up to the acquisition, and coordinates the filing of the required notifications worldwide.

-- Gleiss Lutz’ antitrust practice also has highly regarded experts for state aid, in particular in the finance sector, and for compliance matters.
+- Gleiss Lutz’ antitrust practice also has highly regarded experts for compliance matters, in particular in the finance sector, and for state aid.
 Because of the significant experience and partner-driven approach to matters, clients regularly retain the services of Gleiss Lutz for international internal investigations, most recently in Brazil, in Pakistan, in Korea, in Turkey and in China.

 Dr. Ingo Brinker